PopcornShrimp/OfficeDocs-Enterprise/Enterprise/office-365-vpn-implement-split-tunnel.md

   tracert worldaz.tr.teams.microsoft.com
   ```

-  You should then see a path via the local ISP to this endpoint which should resolve to an IP in the Teams ranges we have configured for split tunnelling.
+  You should then see a path via the local ISP to this endpoint which should resolve to an IP in the Teams ranges we have configured for split tunneling.

 - Take a network capture using a tool such as Wireshark.
 Filter on UDP during a call and you should see traffic flowing to an IP in the Teams **Optimize** range.
 If the VPN tunnel is being used for this traffic, then the media traffic will not be visible in the trace.